nicolasfara/pulvreakt-crowd-room/README.md

 ```
 ...
-acsos-2023-pulverization-crowd-room-server-1       | New reconfiguration!
+server       | New reconfiguration!
-acsos-2023-pulverization-crowd-room-server-1       | New reconfiguration!
+server       | New reconfiguration!
-acsos-2023-pulverization-crowd-room-server-1       | New reconfiguration!
+server       | New reconfiguration!
 ...
 ```